-- Service Accounts—Service Accounts belong to applications or VMs—not to end users.
+- Service Accounts—Service Accounts apply to applications or VMs—not to end users.
 They are commonly used to control access when you use programs or scripts, or when you access the firewall from the gcloud command line.
 If you are using Google Service Accounts to authenticate instances or applications, you must know the email address for the account(s).
-Refer to Creating and Managing Service Account Keys.Using a service account is necessary if you want to connect to the VM-Series firewall from outside the project.
+Refer to Creating and Managing Service Account Keys.Using a service account is necessary if you want to connect to the VM-Series firewall from outside the project—either from a different project or from the command line.
 For example, if you want to enable a physical next generation firewall to monitor your VM-Series firewall, you must save the VM-Series firewall service account information to a JSON file.
 In the physical firewall, you upload the file when you configure the connection.

 SSH Key Pair

 The VM-Series firewall manages authentication differently than GCE instances.
-You first log in with the default user admin.
+After deployment, you first log in with the

-The default user name is only accepted once.
-After a successful login you set an administrator username and password for the VM-Series web interface; see Deploy the VM-Series Firewall from Google Cloud Platform Marketplace.
+adminuser.
+The VM-series firewall default user name is accepted only once.
+After a successful login you set an administrator username and password for the VM-Series web interface (see Deploy the VM-Series Firewall from Google Cloud Platform Marketplace).

 - Create an SSH key pair and store the SSH Key pair in the default location for your operating system mentioned in Locating an SSH key.

-- On Linux or MacOS, use ssh-keygen to create the key pair in your .ssh directory.
+- Linux or MacOS—Usessh-keygento create the key pair in your .ssh directory.

 - Select the full public key.